 For Facebook users, they are still able to turn off the Place Tips feature completely or for just certain businesses in the location portion of their settings.
 From a privacy standpoint, viewing or clicking on a businesses’ Place Tips will not post on their Facebook page or show anyone where they are.

-Place Tips is just the latest locally-focused service being offered to businesses owners by Facebook.
+Place Tips is just the latest locally-focused service being offered to business owners by Facebook.
 As we’ve written in the past, we always recommend businesses with brick-and-mortar locations create a local Facebook page for each of their stores in order to grow their local audience and increase their local engagement.
 Facebook is becoming a new search engine for customers and businesses should take every opportunity to ensure they can be easily found on it.